Brewskey/spark-server/README.md

 - The cloud keys `default_key.pem` and `default_key.pub.pem` go directly in here.
 Previously these keys lived in the main directory.
 - `data/deviceKeys/`
 - Device keys (.pub.pem) and information (.json) for each device live in here.
 Previously these were found in `core_keys/`
-- `data/users/`
-- User account data (.json) for each user live in here.
-Previously stored in `users/`
 - `data/knownApps/`
-- ???
 - `data/webhooks/`
-- ???

 # What kind of project is this?